JaeYeonLee0621/SystemDesign-Interview/Chapter10_RealTimeGamingLeaderboard.md

 - SQL databases are not performant when we have to process large amounts of continuously changing information

 ## 2. Redis solution
-- It is an in-memory data store supporting key-value pairs and sorted sets, allowing for fast reads and writes
+- It is an in-memory data store supporting key-value pairs and ⭐`sorted sets`⭐, allowing for fast reads and writes
 - It is not going back to Skip List to Zip List to prevent `flipping effects

 <br/><hr/><br/>